blocksds/sdk/docs/content/usage/faq.md

 as reference, and it may be easier to get started with NDS development with them.

-### Where can I find information on how to do low-level NDS development?
+### Where can I find low-level NDS hardware documentation?

-The main resources are GBATEK and the GBATEK addendums:
+The main resource is GBATEK; some additional details are documented in the GBATEK addendum:

 - https://problemkaputt.de/gbatek.htm
 - https://melonds.kuribo64.net/board/thread.php?id=13